Non-surgical Face Lift

 Mermaid Beach Facial Threading

 Are you looking for a way to fix sagging skin and the loss of volume in your face that’s developed over time?
-A non-invasive procedure town as facial threading is an excellent option to consider.
+A non-invasive procedure known as facial threading is an excellent option to consider.

 Facial threading offers longer-lasting results than injectables or dermal fillers, with many of our patients only needing a touch up every 18-24 months.
 It’s ideal for areas around the jawline, cheeks, eyebrows and neck tissue where other injectables may not be an option.